Benteaux/jermaDetector/README.md

 The final version of the model that I trained achieved an accuracy of 0.979.
 I suspect the model is biased against colored images, as only its negative training data contained colored images.

 Youtube-DL is used to download the youtube video, with OpenCV being used to feed frames of the video into the model in batches.
-I optimized the model to process the video at 6x the normal playback speed (the maximum that my friends had achieved while they were manually looking for Jerma was 5x the noraml playback speed).
+I optimized the model to process the video at 6x the normal playback speed (the maximum that my friends had achieved while they were manually looking for Jerma was 5x the normal playback speed).